widzthedvloper/catalogue/README.md

 ### Usage

-1. Clone the reposatory by using the `git clone git@github.com:widzthedvloper/catalogue.git` command in your terminal
+1. Clone the repository by using the `git clone git@github.com:widzthedvloper/catalogue.git` command in your terminal
-2. `cd` into the clone reposatory
+2. `cd` into the cloned repository
 3. Run `npm install or npm i`
-4. Open the code base using any code editor or your choice, preferably "visual studio code editor"
+4. Open the codebase using any code editor of your choice, preferably, visual studio code editor.
 5. Open the vscode terminal and run the application by typing `npm start` and hit enter.

 ## Contributing

-This project was created for educational purposes
+This project is for educational purposes.

 👤 **Widzmarc Jean Nesly Phelle**